RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 Ensure you're using your TV's native resolution to prevent any overhead due to upscaling.
 Most modern HD TVs can display at 1080p (1920x1080) and 720p (1280x720) without issue.

 Enable **Game Mode** in the TV settings for the input used for the Pi.
-This disables some image processing (smoothing, etc) which makes movies look better, but which introduces latency when playing games.
+This disables some image processing (smoothing, etc) which introduces latency when playing games.

 ## Overclocking